KevinKhuu01/Login_Game_Node_Kkhuu/README.md

 - node netlify/functions/server.js
 - Open your web browser and go to: http://localhost:3000/

 Follow the rules and have fun!
+Try not to cheat!